prasannareddy04/Bharat-Intern-WD/README.md

 # Bharat-Intern-WD

 This repository contains the completed tasks I worked on as a web development intern at Bharat Intern.
-The tasks include a portfolio website, a temperature converter, and a homepage resembling Netflix's design.
+The tasks include a portfolio website, a weather website , and a homepage resembling Netflix's design.
 Each task is implemented using HTML, CSS, and JavaScript.

 ## Task 1: Portfolio Website